drishti-m/Paraview_PyTorch_Plugin/thesis-code/README.md

 ## Instructions for installation

+*[Note to supervisor]: The installation of Paraview with Python support have been already set up in Titlis.
+The executable of Paraview is in* `/home/dmaharjan/paraview/paraview_build/bin`.
+Below are the instructions if you wish to build from scratch.

-The plugins have been developed with *Paraview `5.8.1`* built against *Python `3.8.5`*.
+The plugins have been developed with *Paraview `5.8.1`* built against *Python `3.7.4`*.
+It should generally work for Python versions 3.3+.
 Follow instructions to build Paraview [here](https://gitlab.kitware.com/paraview/paraview/blob/master/Documentation/dev/build.md).
 Make sure to turn on `PARAVIEW_USE_PYTHON` option while building it to enable
 Python support.

-For installation of other packages and libraries:3.7.4
+For installation of other packages and libraries:
 ```
 conda create --name <env> python=3.7.4 --file requirements.txt
 conda activate <env>